 You have been dubbed The Night Guard, and given a small badge showing a white wagon wheel on a black field to identify you.
 You will defend the night passage of the Caravan across the Green Sea while the caravan’s guards proper get their rest.

-This game is set in a loose version of the Exalted game system and universe.
+This game is set in a loose version of the Exalted 2nd Edition game system and universe.
 I have pre-made characters for this game (see below).
 It doesn’t matter if you know the system or not – it’s pretty easy.
 I’m more interested in exploring how we work as a storytelling group, and exploring roleplaying dynamics.
 Feel free to check out the rules and bring as many d10s as you can scrounge.

 Chain is quite young for such a position as Lieutenant to the Night Driver of the Endless Caravan.

-His visage belies a taste of Imperial parentage, but the depth of his eyes and his low-Imperial speech speak of something else.
+Their visage belies a taste of Imperial parentage, but the depth of his eyes and his low-Imperial speech speak of something else.

 Garbed in layers of cloth and silk, draped with talismans, this magus was hired by the Caravan Master to secure a safer, luckier passage through the Green Desert, with its undetermined dangers.
 The Magician is not the kind of man who works Emerald Sorcery, but he deals in knowledge, in spirits and charms and quite possibly has absolutely no real powers whatsoever.